She Yuan: Life

 She Yuan at a young age was also famous because of his character.
-Grand Commandant (太尉), Huangfu Song esteemed him highly as a talented man therefore he arranged a marriage between his daughter and She Yuan.
-When Zhuge Liang opened his office as Chancellor (丞相) following Liu Bei's death.
-He appointed She Yuan as Libationer (祭酒).
-Later, he was transferred to serve as Officer to the Gentlemen of the Household (事中郎).
+Grand Commandant (太尉) Huangfu Song esteemed him highly as a talented man.
+Therefore, he arranged a marriage between his daughter and She Yuan.
+When Zhuge Liang opened his office as Chancellor (丞相) following Liu Bei's death, he appointed She Yuan as Libationer (祭酒).
+Later, She was transferred to serve as Officer to the Gentlemen of the Household (事中郎).
 He died while serving in office.

 Qing-era scholar Qian Dazhao (钱大昭) further believed that She Yuan is mentioned in Liu Bei's last will to his son as Master She (射君).
-The relevant passage is: "When Master She (射君) came, he told me that the Chancellor (Note: Chancellor refers to Zhuge Liang's title.) saw you as a bright and cultivated man exceeding all his expectations.
+The relevant passage is: "When Master She (射君) came, he told me that the Chancellor (Note: "Chancellor" refers to Zhuge Liang's title.) saw you as a bright and cultivated man exceeding all his expectations.
 If he see you as such, what further worry have I?"